aeternity/protocol/GOSSIP.md

 ### Connections

-There is two pool of connections, inbound connection and outbound connections.
+There are two pools of connections, inbound connection and outbound connections.

 Both inbound and outbound connections are used for mempool, gossip and sync protocol; but only outbound connections are used for relaying new blocks to